Hypocrisy of Gun Control in a Land Where War and Violence Are Alluring

 A couple of days after the assassination of Osama bin Laden, president Obama’s approval rating jumped up more than five percent.
 Mr. Obama was proud and excited to take responsibility for the extrajudicial killing: “shortly after taking office, I directed Leon Panetta, the director of the CIA, to make the killing or capture of bin Laden the top priority of our war against al Qaeda.”
 Everywhere, newspaper headlines shouted “We took him out!” and the US public glowed from the pleasure of doing away with their favorite bogeyman.
 Killing people for the US federal government has become a quite simple affair that can even be done remotely, as in a video game, with drones that reach anywhere in the world from Yemen to Pakistan.
 The countless innocent victims of these drone attacks are called “collateral damage.”
 Most people in the US could care less about them, the understanding being that it is all right to kill people who had the bad luck to go to a market, mosque, or wedding at the wrong time.

 So a man loses his job and kills his boss and numerous colleagues at his place of work.
 This has become so common that it is called “going postal,” or more politely, “workplace violence.”
 Every year, more than 10 Americans on average are gunned down in such workplace killing sprees.
 The enemy is quite close, especially for women.
-For example, of 429,729 homicide FBI files examined by evolutionary psychologist David Buss, 13,670 (or 3%) were cases in which a husband killed his wife.
+For example, of 429,729 homicide FBI files examined by evolutionary psychologist David Buss, 13,670 (or 3 percent) were cases in which a husband killed his wife.
 Thus, in their more intimate roles as jilted lovers or unloved sons, a small fraction of men murder not only their mates or parents but also everyone else who happens to be nearby at the wrong time.
 Why should collateral damage be solely the purview of the President?
 After all, he is considered to be the country’s ultimate role model.
 And why should Americans be surprised by an endemic violence problem when their role model, their foremost example of what one does with power, runs an assassination program directly from the White House?

 Guns and America: A love affair